Heating Engineer vs Electrician: Making the Right Choice for Your Home

 Heating Systems and Services

-Heating Systems Expertise
+Central Heating Systems Expertise

 Heating engineers are well-versed in a wide range of heating systems.
 They can install and maintain various types of boilers, including combi boilers, system boilers, and regular boilers.
 Additionally, they specialize in central heating systems, radiators, thermostats, and other heating components.